 You will brainstorm, role play, and totally infuse in the customer experience using true life examples from your environment.

 One-day, two-day (to allow for more in session pratice), half-day for selected topics.

-Video-conferenced: When travel budgets are tight, this workshop can be delivered live via distance learning video-conferencing.
+Video-conferenced: When travel is not possible or travel budgets are tight, this workshop can be delivered live via distance learning video-conferencing.

 Professional Objective Caring

 - The CARE™ Model – 4 steps to success with every customer

 - How to understand the customer’s view and work with it not around it

 - Identifying customer stress to build your empathy

 - Killer phrases to avoid and what to use instead

 - Summary of objective caring guidelines and a few rules that work!